-- Reviewed the plaintiff's (or plaintiff's representative's) depositions and other relevant plaintiff materials (e.g., employment records); - Reviewed information related to possible associations between exposures to TCE, PCE, vinyl chloride, benzene, and 1,2-tDCE in tap water and the health effects alleged by the plaintiff, based on information provided in the expert report prepared by Dr. Goodman (2025); - Applied standard risk assessment methodology to conduct a risk evaluation for the plaintiff using plaintiff-specific doses calculated and supplied to me by Dr. LaKind (2025), based on Dr. LaKind's and my agreement on exposure assumptions appropriate for the plaintiff;
+- Reviewed the plaintiff's deposition and other relevant plaintiff materials (e.g., military records); - Reviewed information related to possible associations between exposures to TCE, PCE, vinyl chloride, benzene, and 1,2-tDCE in tap water and the health effects alleged by the plaintiff, based on information provided in the expert report prepared by Dr. Goodman (2025); - Applied standard risk assessment methodology to conduct a risk evaluation for the plaintiff using plaintiff-specific doses calculated and supplied to me by Dr. LaKind (2025), based on Dr. LaKind's and my agreement on exposure assumptions appropriate for the plaintiff;